Skip to contentSkip to footer

 There are many things you can do at home to help with low back pain, including the following:

 • Stay active and continue your daily activities as normally as you can.
-This includes staying at work or returning as soon as you’re able.
-Prolonged bed rest may make back pain worse, so after the first day or 2, it’s recommended to limit time in bed.
+Prolonged bed rest may make back pain worse.

 • Include some regular walking.
-An Australian study found regular walking combined with pain education to be effective at reducing back pain and lowering the chances of it recurring.3
+An Australian study found regular walking combined with pain education to be effective at reducing back pain and lowering the chances of it recurring.2

 • Try some simple back exercises or stretches recommended by your GP or physiotherapist.